Propalorchestes cranium

 sketchfab

-This is a model from CT scans of Propalorchestes novaculacephalus (QVM2000GFV459 from the collections of the Queen Victoria Museum and Art Gallery, Launceston) from the middle Miocene Camfield Beds, Australia.
-The cranium represents the most complete skull of the genus found to date.
-The detailed preservation of the previously unknown rostral anatomy supports the hypothesis that Propalorchestes possessed Palorchestes-like retracted nasal morphology.
-Furthermore, it reveals the advanced stage of evolution of the specialized retracted nasal structure attained within the lineage by the early to middle Miocene.
+This is a model from CT scans of Propalorchestes novacalacephalus (QVM2000GFV459 from the collections of the Queen Victoria Museum and Art Gallery, Launceston) from the middle Miocene Camfield Beds in Australia.
+The cranium showcases the most complete skull ever discovered for this genus.
+Detailed preservation of previously unknown rostral anatomy supports the hypothesis that Propalorchestes possessed Palorchestes-like retracted nasal morphology.
+Furthermore, it reveals the advanced stage of evolution of the specialized retracted nasal structure achieved within the lineage by the early to middle Miocene.
 Reference: Trusler, PW and Sharp, AC (2016) Description of new cranial material of Propalorchestes, (Marsupialia: Palorchestidae) from the Middle Miocene Camfield Beds, Northern Territory, Australia.
 Memoirs of Museum Victoria 74: 291-324. https://museumsvictoria.com.au/collections-research/journals/memoirs-of-museum-victoria/volume-74-2016/pages-291-324/

 Download Model from sketchfab